Comedy & Spoken Word 2023

 DIY Poets Return

 This year sees the return to GTSF of DIY Poets who are one of Nottingham’s longest standing poetry groups.
-DIY have performed at many festivals including Gloucester, Cheltenham Ledbury and the Edinburgh Fringe and at GTSF for five consecutive years in ‘the times before’.
+DIY have performed at many festivals including Gloucester, Cheltenham Ledbury and the Edinburgh Fringe and at GTSF for many years.